jfecher/ante-website/content/docs/language.md

 We never gave any type for `first_equals_two` yet ante infers its type for us as `a -> Bool given Iterator a I32` - that is a function that returns a `Bool` and takes a generic parameter of type `a` which must be an iterator producing elements of type `I32`.

+### Type Inference in Idiomatic Code

+Note that while global type inference is possible, it is not idiomatic to have large code bases omitting types on every function.
+Generally speaking, the larger the code base, the more important it is to have clear type signatures for globally visible functions to improve type errors in the case types change.
+Given it is preferred to have explicit type signatures for functions, one may wonder why offer type inference on them at all?
+There are a few reasons for this.

+1. When contributing to a new or existing code base a developer often adds a couple functions at a time.
+The intended work-flow of Ante is to omit the types of these functions, and when the programmer is satisfied, they can have the compiler write in the inferred function types itself after a successful compilation.
+This way the programmer does less unnecessary work but still gets explicit types in the end.
+They are also still free to write explicit types for any particularly difficult functions they need before then to help with type errors.

+2. For smaller scripts it can be nice to write code without types.
+A type error affecting the inferred types of other functions is less of an issue when you only have a handful of them and don't intend to write more.

+3. Even in larger code bases, inferred types on functions can still be useful in some rare cases like particularly trivial helper functions, or trait impl methods where the trait always dictates the function type anyway.

+4. In a teaching scenario, it can be useful to have the flexibility to defer teaching about types a little.
+They should likely still be taught early but any bit of lowering the initial shock value for students new to programming can help.

 ---
 # Significant Whitespace